base58btc/LARP/docs/03-transactions.md

 hash of a transaction's contents.
 We don't have an easy way to hash transaction data so instead we just pick a random one.
 If students pick the same txid, you will run into problems.
 This may be fine, or not, depending.
-Generally I let chaos + problems run for a bit, so partcipants can experience the downsides of certain protocol choices (like allowing there to be duplicate txids).
+Generally I let chaos + problems run for a bit, so participants can experience the downsides of certain protocol choices (like allowing there to be duplicate txids).

 There have been two cases of duplicate transaction ids in the protocol.
 This